How to Create an Effective Restaurant Training Manual

 Questions like these may seem super specific, but they’re important for setting expectations.

 Next, think about smaller areas like handling plates, glasses, and other items.
 Do you require that servers never handle glasses by the rims?
-Are they required to never handle silverware with their hands?
+Are they required to never handle cutlery with their hands?

 Some other things to think about: Is there a sidework calendar?
 A cleaning checklist?